 Proof of immunity is an Illinois state requirement.
 All Loyola students enrolled in seven or more credit hours must complete the two-step process to verify proof of immunity.
 Incomplete immunization information will block access to registering or changing classes.
-All students must enter immunization requirements into LOCUS and submit supporting documents to the Wellness Center before the 10th day of the term.
+All students must enter immunization requirements into Loyola Health and upload supporting documents before the 10th day of the term.

 Failure to provide timely information may result in a $50 Non-compliance fee, that may be applied to your account.
 The Non-compliance fee is non-refundable, and will not be removed even after immunization information is completed.
 Students living in University-owned housing will not be permitted to move in until the two-step process is complete.

 *Please note, immunization requirements must be submitted and uploaded to Loyola Health, in order to register for class or make a change to your registration.

 All immunization records must be in English or accompanied by a certified translation or they will not be approved.
 Also, international students must submit TB testing results.

 Step 2: Upload a copy of your official immunization record (from your high school or a healthcare provider) to Loyola Health.

 - Click UPLOAD HEALTH RECORDS then UPLOAD VACCINE RECORDS

 - Select ‘STATE MANDATED IMMUNIZATION’ under Vaccine Type